7 days in Calabria, Italy itinerary: a complete guide

 • Remember to get your FREE travel insurance quote from SafetyWing to receive fully comprehensive support when it comes to unforeseen travel complications.

-• Check out the Trenitalia website to see how all of the train stations are connected if you’ll be using public transport.
+• Check out the Trenitalia website to see how all the train stations are connected if you’ll be using public transport.

-• In Calabria, you can visit old perched villages on the top of Apennines mountains, snorkel the turquoise waters in Scilla and Tropea, explore the vestiges of the ancient Greek temples and ruins and eat delicious dishes.
+• In Calabria, you can visit old perched villages on the top of the Apennine mountains, snorkel the turquoise waters in Scilla and Tropea, explore the vestiges of the ancient Greek temples and ruins and eat delicious dishes.
 You’ll find some of the best traditional Italian fish and seafood dishes made with local fresh ingredients.

-• Try to carry cash and items of value with you at all time in a front or inside pocket, you’ll find Pacsafe make some great bags/backpacks for traveling around with valuables.
+• Try to carry cash and items of value with you at all time in a front or inside pocket, you’ll find Pacsafe makes some great bags/backpacks for travelling around with valuables.

 • Pollino National Park is the largest national park in Italy and the one where you can get to see the last remaining wolves in the country.